spoonerWeb/t3cs_sessions/Readme.md

 ### Version 2.0.0

 * **BREAKING CHANGE**: Changes table fields for time slots.
-Please be aware and read the [Update script][#update].
+Please be aware and read the [Update script](#update).
 * Twitter notification integration.
-Create a cron job to send reminder for upcoming sessions sent by your Twitter account, which has to be [integrated][#twitter].
+Create a cron job to send reminder for upcoming sessions sent by your Twitter account, which has to be [integrated](#twitter).

 ## <a name="update"></a>Update script for step 1.0.0 => 2.0.0